lawrancej/Compilers/workspace/Lab3/README.md

 	* Saylor Foundation is interested in Creative Commons licensed textbooks and is offering prizes for them.
 	* [This could be a good starting point](https://github.com/lawrancej/CompilerDesign), as are the course notes from this year and other resources on the web.

+4. Work on an existing open source project that is either a compiler or translator or somewhat related.
+Fix some bugs.
+For example:

+	* [Pandoc](http://johnmacfarlane.net/pandoc/) can translate among document formats, but the generated HTML slideshows can't have slides link to each other, which is not nice.
+	* [Python implementation of derivative parsing](https://gist.github.com/pervognsen/815b208b86066f6d7a00) can match but cannot seem to generate parse trees.
+	* [ReviewBoard](http://www.reviewboard.org/) doesn't have anonymous code review.
+But, it'd be nice to be able to have a group of students audit each other's code in such a way as they could assess each without knowing who is reviewing each other's code.

 5. Propose your own lab (come see me first).
 Find a way to incorporate compilers into your senior project.